Shopify/polaris/documentation/guides/migrating-from-v8-to-v9.md

 )
 ```

+The `CustomProperties` component will generate Polaris custom properties (`--p-*`) based on the `colorScheme` prop and make them accessible to all it's descendants.

+> Note: `colorScheme="inverse"` has been deprecated and requires authors to explicitly set `light` or `dark` values.

+> IMPORTANT: We do not officially support dark mode at this time and the example above is simply representative of the current implementation.

+## `AppProvider` changes
-As mentioned above, the `ThemeProvider` has been removed from the `AppProvider` and replaced with the `CustomProperties` component.

-With that said, the `AppProvider` no longer accepts a custom theme object to forward to the `ThemeProvider`.
-However, similar behavior is still optionally exposed by forwarding the `colorScheme` prop to the `CustomProperties` component:
+The `ThemeProvider` has been removed from the `AppProvider` and replaced with the `CustomProperties` component.
+Thus, the `AppProvider` no longer accepts a custom theme object.
+Remove the `theme` prop from the `AppProvider` and (optionally) set the `colorScheme` prop to `light` or `dark`:

 ```diff
 import {AppProvider} from '@shopify/polaris-react';